89luca89/pakkero/README.md

 elf files.

 It is not recommended for very small files as the launcher itself can vary from ~700kb to ~1.7mb depending on compression.
-On files above 2.6mb there is convenience:
+On files above 2.6mb there is gain, else the resulting binary is larger than the original:

 ```
 base-bin    1.2M    ->  1.6M